typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 ## Comparing SQL to Graql

 Since the 1970s, SQL has been the de facto language to work with databases.
 As a declarative language, it’s straightforward to write queries and build powerful applications.
-However, relational databases struggle when working with complex data.
-When querying such data in SQL, challenges arise especially in the modelling and querying of the data.
+However, relational databases struggle when working with interconnected and complex data.
+When working with such data in SQL, challenges arise especially in the modelling and querying of the data.

-Graql is the query language used in Grakn.
+Graql is the query language used in [Grakn](https://github.com/graknlabs/grakn).
 Just as SQL is the standard query language in relational databases, Graql is Grakn’s query language.
-It’s a declarative language, and allows us to model, query and reason over our data.
-Here, we look at how Graql compares to SQL.
-We look at the common concepts, but mostly talk about the differences between the two.
+Both SQL and Graql are declarative query languages that abstract away lower-level operations.
+Both are:

+- Languages that attempt be readable and understandable
+- Languages that attempt to enable asking questions at a higher-level
+- Languages where the system figures out how to do lower-level operations

+In practical terms, this means the languages become accessible to groups of people who would have otherwise not been able to access them.
+In this documentation, while we look at specific common concepts, we focus on comparing and exploring the differences between the two languages.

 ### The Origin of SQL and the Relational Model